Jacquesvnme/Jacquesvnme/README.md

 ## Stats 📊

 I use WakaTime Extension to record my programming time and progress.
-These stats are relatively **short** due to only recently starting the use of WakaTime
+These stats are relatively **short** due to only recently starting the use of WakaTime (Apr 2024)

 ![WakaTime](https://img.shields.io/badge/WakaTime-000000?style=for-the-badge&logo=wakatime&logoColor=FFFFFF)